luomus/species-challenge/README.md

 - Login to playwright container with `docker exec -ti species-challenge-playwright-1 bash`
 - Run tests with `python -m pytest -v`.
 Add `-s` option to the end to see print outputs.

+## OpenShift setup

+Note that in order to create MariaDB database on Rahti, PHPMyAdmin data dump does not work.
+You need to create the dump on the command line:

+    mariadb-dump --user=USERNAME --password --lock-tables --databases DATABASENAME > ./species-challenge.sql

 ## Notes

 - Setting up new challenge